garenthoms/garenthoms.github.io/README.md

   - **Senior Marketing Director** (J$100,000 base + J$10,000 per store): I ensure your specific deals reach each branch's customers, acting as a dedicated manager for each store to drive traffic back to every location faster.

 - **One-time Integration Fee:** J$15,000 - Per Store
-  - During the first 30 days of each location, I will deploy my proprietary technology for your business.
-This includes:
+  - During the first 30 days of each location, I will deploy my proprietary technology for your business to a Global Content Delivery Network (CDN) cloud hosting infrastructure that I provide for free, which provides "unhackable" static-state security and a 99.9% uptime guarantee.
+This Enterprise-Grade Hosting includes:
-    - Hosting
-    - Digital Web Flyer: A live, branded deal flyer link to be used in all social media bios (Instagram, Facebook, etc.).
+    - Digital Web Flyer: A high-speed, branded deal link optimized for instant loading on WhatsApp, Instagram, and Facebook.
-    - Customer App: Using my proprietary technology.
-I will take care of the web hosting for free
+    - Proprietary Customer App: I convert your flyer into an installable mobile app (PWA) that sits directly on your customers' phone home screens
     - Workflow Calibration: Custom setup of your Telegram data pipeline for 100% reliability.